mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/runtime/API/01-REST-OpenAPI.md

 ### Security

-You define security requirements using two options:
+You define security requirements for your API using two related options:

-1.  **`securities` (in `rest.build`)**: Defines named security schemes compatible with OpenAPI security schemes (e.g., HTTP Bearer, API Key, OAuth2).
+1.  **`securities` (Top-level in `rest.build`)**: Defines named security schemes available for use in the API.
+These definitions must be compatible with OpenAPI security scheme objects (e.g., HTTP Bearer, API Key, OAuth2).
-2.  **`security` (in function mapping)**: Applies one or more defined security schemes to a specific endpoint.
-It takes an array of security requirement objects.
+2.  **`security` (Within a function mapping)**: Applies one or more of the globally defined security schemes to a specific endpoint.
+It takes an array of security requirement objects, where each object specifies the required scheme(s) for a particular security option (e.g., `[{ bearerAuth: [] }]` requires `bearerAuth`).

 ```ts showLineNumbers
 // ... inside rest.build